 Historical urban morphology

-Complementing these mainly international projects and collaborations, there has been further research on historical urban morphology within the United Kingdom.
+These mainly international projects and collaborations have been complemented by further research on historical urban morphology within the United Kingdom.
 Work continued on traditional town plans, and a study of the inner fringe belt of Shrewsbury is building on the Group’s prominent role over many years in the field of fringe-belt research.
 Following on from publication of the Central Hereford Historic Townscape Characterization, the Hereford Urban Archaeological Deposit Model, and the draft Conservation Management Plan for Hereford City Walls, advice to English Heritage and the National Trust has continued.
 Work on the ‘Houses of Hereford’, and the ‘Archaeological Assessment of Bristol’ (undertaken for Bristol City Council and English Heritage) has been completed.
 Delimitations of urban landscape units by urban morphologists have been compared with delimitations of ‘character areas’ by local authority planners and members of the public.
 This builds on previous research on Stratford-on-Avon by the Group.
 It also has commonalities with the work that has been undertaken on the history of post-war urban plans and planning in the UK, especially early post-war town-planning schemes.
-Notable among the publications to which this has given rise is the Introduction to the reprint of ‘When we build again and Birmingham – 50 years on’.
+Notable among the publications to which this gave rise is the Introduction to the reprint of ‘When we build again and Birmingham – 50 years on’.
 This work shed new light on the preparation, significance and impact of books dealing with the planning of Birmingham in the mid-twentieth-century.

-For further information please contact the Group Secretary Rosemary Thornes.
+For further information please contact Jeremy Whitehand.